TOPICSQuantum Systems

 Scientists discovered the explanation for puzzling quantum oscillations

-Harvard scientists along with MIT scientists recently trapped quantum simulator, a record 53 atoms and individually controlling their quantum state.
+Harvard scientists and MIT scientists recently trapped a quantum simulator, a record 53 atoms and individually controlled their quantum state.
 This demonstration suggests whole new periodic...

 Scientists investigate behavior in quantum systems with a toy-inspired technique